 An FAA inspector who examined the airplane reported that “the underside of the forward portion of the fuselage was scraped completely through the hull” with damage to the pressure vessel.
-This accident is at least the eighth mishap suffered by HondaJets during landing attempts but the first caused by a documented mechanical anomaly; the others included one blown tire and six runway excursions.
+This accident is at least the eighth mishap suffered by HondaJets during landing attempts but the only one where the nose gear failed to extend; the others included one blown tire and six runway excursions.

 October 7, 2019, Raytheon Hawker 800 XP, Fort Myers, Florida—In the second accident of its type on the same day, a Hawker 800 XP had to land with its nosegear retracted following an extension failure.
 None of the four people on board (two pilots and two passengers) were injured.
 The pilot-in-command reported that the takeoff roll at the Naples (Florida) Municipal Airport was normal, but when he retracted the landing gear during initial climb he heard a thud and felt vibration from the direction of the nosegear well.
 The nosegear indicator light remained red, indicating that it was neither down and locked nor retracted.
 After the procedure listed in the emergency extension checklist proved unsuccessful, the crew diverted to Fort Myers to land on its 12,000-foot Runway 06 in dry weather.
 The airplane skidded to a stop on the runway, where the passengers and crew exited through the main cabin door.